liAmirali/lifeSimulator/README.md

 world: This is the actual world we are living in, an array! person/people: Person is actually an object which has some property(key) and some value.
 Current properties are:
-1) attraction: This specifies how attractive a person is.
-This can affect their relation with other people or something that I don't know yet :).
+1) strength: It defines how physically strong a person is.
+It's good to be strong if rich and stingy people are annoying you ;).
 2) generousness: This specifies how generous a person is.
 This can be about giving money or food to others.
 3) food: The amount of food each person has.
 4) gluttony: This specifies how much a person praise his stomach.
 0.99 shows no one can be alive from him and 0.01 is being so convinced!